JetBrains/teamcity-documentation/topics/multinode-setup.md

 Each secondary node tracks the activity of the current main node and, if the main node is inactive for several (3 by default) minutes, shows the corresponding health report.
 The "_Main TeamCity Node_" responsibility can be reassigned to another node via the TeamCity UI or REST API.
 However, if this inactivity has not been planned (that is, the main node has crashed), it is important to verify that no TeamCity server processes are left running on the inactive node.
 If you detect such processes, you need to stop them before reassigning the "_Main TeamCity node_" responsibility.

-If you are using NGINX proxy server, then after switching the responsibility, you also need to update the IDs and hostnames of nodes in the [reverse proxy configuration](#Proxy+Configuration) and reload the proxy server configuration.
-There is no need to perform this step in case of a HAProxy or NGINX Plus proxy servers.
+If you use the standard NGINX proxy server, update node IDs and hostnames in the [reverse proxy configuration](#Proxy+Configuration) and reload the proxy server configuration after switching the "_Main TeamCity Node_" responsibility.
+HAProxy and NGINX Plus proxy servers do not require manual configuration updates.

-To sum up, on a failover, follow these steps:
+To sum up, follow these steps in case of a failover:
 1. Wait for a server health report about the main node unavailability on the secondary node.
 2. Make sure the main node is stopped.
 3. Switch the "Main node" responsibility on the secondary node.
-4. (optionally, only in case of NGINX) Update the main node ID in the reverse proxy configuration and reload the config.
+4. (if regular NGINX is used) Update the main node ID in the reverse proxy configuration and reload the config.

 ### Monitoring and Managing Nodes via REST API